 Commonly overlooked tax savingsFinances

 "Reinvested dividends in a taxable investment account are treated as current income, the same as though you received them in cash," says Kibler.
-Qualified dividends, which are those held for a specific time, are taxed at a lower capital-gains tax rate (visit irs.gov to find out what qualifies a dividend).
-This isn't exactly a deduction, but you can cut down on your tax bill through good record keeping.
+Qualified dividends, which are those held for a specific time, are taxed at a lower capital-gains tax rate (visit irs.gov to find out what qualifies as a dividend).
+This isn't exactly a deduction, but you may be able to cut down on your tax bill through good record keeping.
 When reinvesting dividends, add this amount to your basis in the security.
-"By tracking the basis, you can reduce your capital-gains tax if you sell the security at a higher price," says Kibler.
+"By tracking the basis, you can reduce your capital-gains tax if you sell the security at a higher price," states Kibler.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions to help make your retirement dreams a reality.

 Any information regarding taxation contained herein is based on our understanding of current tax law.
 The tax and legislative information may be subject to change and different interpretations.
 We recommend that you seek professional legal advice for applicability to your personal situation.